 As shocking as it may sound to those who have been in the industry for decades, there are photographers out there today that have never held a film camera.
 While digital has proliferated and permeated every aspect of the photography industry, a growing movement is bringing film photography back to the forefront.
 Whether it is merely retro nostalgia or the makings of a new kind of photography remains to be seen, but this excellent book by Canlas will help interested photographers learn their way around both 35 mm and medium format films.

-Horenstein’s book about black and white photography has been a common sight in beginning photography courses for decades.
-With the current renaissance of film photography, perhaps Horenstein’s book can inspire new audiences.
-Black and white photography can be on of the most challenging and yet rewarding aspects of photography, so don’t miss this manual to help expand your horizons.
+Horenstein's book about black and white photography has been a common sight in beginning photography courses for decades.
+With the current renaissance of film photography, perhaps Horenstein's book can inspire new audiences.
+Black and white photography can be one of the most challenging and yet rewarding aspects, so don't miss this manual to help expand your horizons.

 Advanced techniques are great for students and pros alike to brush up on new and exciting ways to shoot.
-In McNally’s book The Moment It Clicks, invaluable tips and tricks are shared from a well-respected industry professional.
+In McNally's book, The Moment It Clicks, invaluable tips and tricks are shared from a well-respected industry professional, making it one of the best books to learn photography.
 While sharing his work, he shares the stories behind each shot and challenges you to approach your projects differently.

 Nothing comes close to capturing a spectacular night shot.
 Night photography, maybe more than any other type of photography, shares a new view of the world that few people are lucky enough to experience themselves.
 It creates a magical experience.
 Technically challenging but a lot of fun, night photography doesn't need to be intimidating.
 Keimig’s book challenges you to take a stroll after dark and to create some remarkable works of art.